Bill Drummond’s The Man

 MacMillan’s Class Pictures and Reference Book (1934, MacMillian and Co.
 Ltd, St. Martin’s Street, London).
 Photograph by Paul McDermott.

-In the mid-1930s my Grandfather graduated from teach-training collage and started his first teaching position in Watergrasshill NS, Co.
+In the mid-1930s my grandfather graduated from teach-training collage and started his first teaching position in Watergrasshill NS, Co.
 Cork.
 As a graduation present he was given a copy of MacMillan’s Class Pictures and Reference Book, and Teaching in Practice for Juniors a four volume collection of classroom books accompanied by a set of 180 A3 plates and a small reference book detailing information about the History, Geography and Literature pictures on the plates.
 The MacMillan’s set was published in 1934 and the A3 plates were used by teachers in the classroom as visual aids.
 As a child I was absolutely fascinated with this set of plates and spent hours upon hours poring over the collection and reading the accompanying stories in the books.

 The collection has ultimately passed to me.
 Draper’s ‘The Lament for Icarus’ is plate No. 164 in the collection.